-Where the required improvements have not been completed, prior to the submission of the final plat for approval, the approval of said plat shall be subject to the applicant guaranteeing the installation of the improvements within two (2) years provided the following: Plans, specifications, quantities, unit costs and estimated total costs shall be provided by the applicant to the Subdivision Administrator together with a schedule indicating time of initiation and completion of the work, as a whole or in stages and any required fee.
+Where the required improvements have not been completed, prior to the submission of the final plat for approval, the approval of said plat shall be subject to the applicant guaranteeing the installation of the improvements within thirty (30) months two (2) years provided the following: Plans, specifications, quantities, unit costs and estimated total costs shall be provided by the applicant to the Subdivision Administrator together with a schedule indicating time of initiation and completion of the work, as a whole or in stages and any required fee.
 Cost estimates must be prepared by a professional engineer, professional land surveyor or landscape architect at the applicant's expense.
 The applicant shall guarantee the installation of such improvements by either of the methods described below:

 - A. Filing a performance or surety bond or an irrevocable standby letter of credit in the amount of 125 percent of the cost to complete the work as determined by cost estimates.
 Portions of the guarantee may be released as work progresses. - B. Depositing or placing in escrow a certified check or cash in an amount equal to 125 percent of the cost to complete the work as determined by cost estimates amount.
 Portions of the guarantee may be released as work progresses. - A. A minimum of 25 percent of the required on-site improvements (based on total project cost that the applicant is guaranteeing) is in place.
-The required improvements shall include rough grading for all proposed roads that are part of said improvement guarantee. - B. All associated local, state and federal permits for the development must be approved and a copy of said approval has been provided to the Subdivision Administrator (includes any required Army Corps permits, stream or wetland mitigation permits, water or sewer treatment plant permits and design schematics for infrastructure completed and received for these applicable approvals). - C. All associated design plans and construction specifications for the required improvements (i.e. roads, bridges, water and sewer infrastructure, stormwater infrastructure, pedestrian infrastructure, etc.) including an engineer certification granting the County the right to use said plans are submitted to the Subdivision Administrator.
+The required improvements shall include rough grading for all proposed roads that are part of said improvement guarantee. - B. All required Federal, State and Local permits for the development must be issued with copies provided to the Subdivision Administrator (includes any required U.S. Army Corps of Engineers permits, NCDENR permits, water supply and distribution system permits, wastewater collection and treatment system permits, approvals for the extension of electrical power service and other necessary utilities, and all applicable Federal and State permits). - C. All associated design plans and construction specifications for the required improvements (i.e. roads, bridges, water and sewer infrastructure, stormwater infrastructure, pedestrian infrastructure, etc.) including the design engineer's release of such approved plans are submitted to the Subdivision Administrator.